A mother and her daughter looking at a smartphone.

 You can log in to your online account or call 800-662-1113 for support.

-Required PFMLI Documentation by Leave Type
+Required PFML Insurance Documentation by Leave Type

 An individual's own serious health condition